davidcalikes/Marvelous-Matching/docs/README.md

     * To provide exclusive sound content to the user.

-    * To provide a game that has more than one matching catagory in a single application.
+    * To provide a game that has more than one matching category in a single application.

 - __Approach__